News:

 Odin

-Quote from: "Computer[SU
+Quote from: Computer[SU]

-when aliens attack humans, humans can buy stuff still, there isnt a "You may not buy that because there is an alien nearby"
+Quote from: Paradoxwhen aliens attack humans, humans can buy stuff still, there isnt a "You may not buy that because there is an alien nearby"

 "Humans can upgrade while being attacked in base, therefore: aliens should be able to upgrade while being attacked in base."